 Jason Karlawish is a physician and author.
-His research examines issues in bioethics.
 His novel Open Wound: The Tragic Obsession of Dr. William Beaumont, based on true events along the early 19th century American frontier, is the story of a physician's increasing obsession with achieving fame and fortune.
 Karlawish is a Professor of Medicine, Medical Ethics and Health Policy at the University of Pennsylvania in Philadelphia, Pennsylvania.

 A blood test for Alzheimer's???
 Not so fast....